loopbackio/loopback.io/pages/en/lb3/Model-definition-JSON-file.md

 }
 ```

-Now, any CRUD operation with a query parameter runs in the default scope will be applied; for example, assuming the above scope, a find opearation such as
+Now, any CRUD operation with a query parameter runs in the default scope will be applied; for example, assuming the above scope, a find operation such as

 ```javascript
 Product.find({offset: 0}, cb);